AntonLeB04/credit-risk-classification/report-template.md

-# Module 12 Report Template

 ## Overview of the Analysis

-In this section, describe the analysis you completed for the machine learning models used in this Challenge.
-This might include:

-* Explain the purpose of the analysis.
-* Explain what financial information the data was on, and what you needed to predict.
-* Provide basic information about the variables you were trying to predict (e.g., `value_counts`).
-* Describe the stages of the machine learning process you went through as part of this analysis.
-* Briefly touch on any methods you used (e.g., `LogisticRegression`, or any resampling method).
+The reason for this analysis is to determine the credit worthiness of borrowers.
+The financial data that was used was loan size, interest rate, borrower income, debt to income, number of accounts, derogatory marks, total debt, loan status.
+The stages that I went through to get the machine learning were splitting the data, creating x and y labels from the loan status column, checking the balance of the labels value y, splitting the data into training and testing datasets.
+Once creating the training and testing datasets, the utilization of Logistic Regression Model was used.
+Starting with fitting the x_train and y_train into a logistic regression model.
+Then there were predictions that were on the testing data labels by using the testing feature data X_test and the fitted model.
+Following that step, the evaluation of the model was conducted by finding the accuracy score of the model, generation of a confusion matrix, and the classification report. `LogisticRegression` was used and this method computes the probability of an event occurring.

 ## Results

-Using bulleted lists, describe the balanced accuracy scores and the precision and recall scores of all machine learning models.

-* Machine Learning Model 1:
-  * Description of Model 1 Accuracy, Precision, and Recall scores.

-* Machine Learning Model 2:
+  Machine Learning Model Results:
-  * Description of Model 2 Accuracy, Precision, and Recall scores.
+  Healthy Loans
+    * Precision = 1.00
+    * Recall = 0.99
+    * F1-Score = 1.00
+  High Risk Loans
+    * Precision = 0.84
+    * Recall = 0.94
+    * F1-Score = 0.89

+The balance accuracy score is 0.99 for the model over all.
+Meaning when dealing with healthy loans, we can be certain that the borrower will be able to repay the loan and with the risky loans there needs to be more caution due to the fact that there is potential profit in the misdiagnosed risky loan.

 ## Summary

-Summarize the results of the machine learning models, and include a recommendation on the model to use, if any.
-For example:
-* Which one seems to perform best?
-How do you know it performs best?
-* Does performance depend on the problem we are trying to solve?
-(For example, is it more important to predict the `1`'s, or predict the `0`'s? )

-If you do not recommend any of the models, please justify your reasoning.
+Overall the model is very effective for determining the healthy loans which is very important so financial institutions don't miss out on potential profit.
+But the inaccuracies in the risky loans are something that should be further investigated.
+It is very important to avoid risky loans since that can lead to nationwide financial problems, like what was seen in the 2007-2008 housing crisis with risky mortgaging practices.